top of page

 Belmont Manor is currently listed on the Maryland Historic Trust (MHT), Inventory of Historic Properties (MIHP) and is on the National Register of Historic Places (NRHP) as part of the Lawyers Hill Historic District (Elkridge, MD).
 While currently owned by Howard County and operated by the Department of Recreation & Parks, its former owners include: the Smithsonian Institution, the American Chemical Society, and Howard Community College.

-Prior to colonialization, we recognize and pay special tribute to the Native Americans and Indigenous People who came before us.
-From the colony's first founding in 1634 until abolishment in 1864, Maryland has had an unfortunate history of slavery.
-As captured in the Maryland's Guide to the History of Slavery, we acknowledge and "regret the role Maryland played in instituting and maintaining slavery".
-The timeline below is meant to capture the general history at the Belmont Manor property.
-Staff has been thoughtful in our research and we welcome your feedback.
+In addition the Department pays special tribute to the Native Americans and Indigenous People.
+From the colony’s first founding in 1634 until the abolishment of slavery in 1864, Maryland has had an unfortunate history of slavery.
+The Department echo the Maryland’s Guide to the History of Slavery which reads '[we] regret the role Maryland played in instituting and maintaining slavery.

 If you have documented history related to Belmont Manor, please contact us so we may independently research and evaluate for inclusion.